annyh/annyh.github.io/_posts/2020-05-17-quotes-app.md

 tags: technology
 ---

-Since one of my values is **to create more than I consume**, and I've been reading on my phone, I figured why not create a *mobile app to direct my reading*?
+Since one of my guiding principles is **to create more than I consume**, and I've been reading on my phone, I figured why not create a *mobile app to direct my reading*?
 Specifically I wanted a [quotes app](https://github.com/annyh/quote-app-react-native) to save interesting quotes by interesting people.
 As for skill level, I've dipped my toes in [React Native](https://reactnative.dev/) (a framework for developing native apps) a few weeks before, and have 5+ years of React and JavaScript experience.
 Here's how I, a React Native newbie, designed and created a React Native app over one weekend.

 ### Video walkthrough of the [Quotes App](https://github.com/annyh/quote-app-react-native)